I have years of

 just 13 years later he was dead at the age of 65.
 This drastically reduced the

-potential number of autographs Walt could have signed.
+potential number of signatures Walt could have signed.
 Because of the fame that came

 with television, most of Disney material autographed for fans is from the 1950s and